 Implementation Guidance and Supplemental Guidance constitute recommended guidance.
-They describe practices for effective implementation of the mandatory elements of the IPPF: (1) the Core Principles, (2) the Definition of Internal Auditing, (3) the Code of Ethics, and (4) the Standards.
+They describe practices for effective implementation of the mandatory elements of the IPPF.

 Purpose, Authority, and Responsibility of the Internal Audit Activity

 Each organization's internal audit charter lays out the purpose, authority, and responsibility of the internal audit activity for that organization.